RunestoneInteractive/thinkcspy/_sources/Studios/counting-characters.rst

 .. sourcecode:: python

     """
-    A program to take grade input and calculate a student's gpa
+    A program to take grade input and calculate a student's GPA
     """

     grades = []